jorgebucaran/hyperapp/docs/architecture/state.md

 ### Array State

-If you actually do want to use an array as your state you'll have to wrap it within an effectful state array to make it work.
+If you actually do want to use an array as your state you’ll have to wrap it within an effectful state array to make it work.

 ```js
 [["a", "b", "c"]]